dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 ### Create a pivot table in data visualizer using an enrollment program indicator from the COVID-19 Vaccination Registry program

 Open the table "COVAC - Underlying Conditions, last 6 months."
-This the table that you will create.
+This is the table that you will create.
 You can explain the layout to the participants before continuing.

 Clear your inputs by going to Favorites -> New.